 #3 Add Value

 Focus on consistently giving value to your community as a way to build the all important know, like and trust factor.
 Gary Vaynerchuk often talks about the importance of ‘jab, jab, jab, right hook,’ meaning give immense value before asking for the sale.
 No-one likes a pushy salesperson, so always prioritize giving value above anything else.

 #4 Be Your Own Publicist

 Newspapers, magazines, TV, podcasts – any kind of media coverage will help establish you as an authority.
 In my free ‘5 Steps to Stand Out In Your Industry’ guide, publicity is one of the key points covered because it really can take you to a global audience.

 Collaborating with others in your niche is a strategic way to take your brand to the next level.
 Not only will partnerships give you access to a bigger audience; you’ll also build a strong support network.

 The world as we know it is changing fast.
 Those that get ahead will have taken the time to build a recognizable personal brand.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.